Skip to main content

 Biography

-Dr Rille Raaper (BA, MA, Ph.D, PgCAP, FHEA)
+Professor Rille Raaper (BA, MA, Ph.D, PgCAP, FHEA)

-Rille is Associate Professor and the Director of Research in the School of Education.
+Rille is Professor and the Director of Research in the School of Education.
 In 2023/2024, Rille acted as the Co-Director of the Institute of Advanced Study at Durham University.
 In 2022, Rille held a Visiting Scholar position at the Centre for Studies in Higher Education, UC Berkeley.

 Rille’s research interests lie in the sociology of higher education.
 Her research is primarily concerned with marketisation of higher education, and the particular implications market forces have on current and future students.
 The two strands of Rille's research relate to: a) student identity and experience in consumerist higher education; b) student agency, citizenship and political activism.
 As a critical scholar of higher education, Rille's work challenges the normative understandings of student identity and voice, and it introduces new forms of student agency related to sudent advocacy on social media, student complaints and consumer rights.
 Her work is theoretically inspired by critical social theory, including the works of Michel Foucault, Hannah Arendt and Bernard Stiegler.
 Methodologically, Rille tends to use qualitative research methods and critical discourse analysis.